-- (1) For enforcing this Act, the registrar may ask a relevant entity for relevant information about a stated person as shown in any records kept by the relevant entity. - (2) The relevant entity must give the relevant information to the registrar as soon as practicable after receiving the request, unless the entity reasonably suspects disclosing the relevant information is likely to endanger the person's safety. - (3) Subsection (2) does not apply to the police service. - (4) A person who gains knowledge of the relevant information because of the person's involvement in the administration of this Act must not disclose the relevant information to anyone else, other than- - (a) for the purposes of this Act; or - (b) under the express authority of another Act. - Maximum penalty-40 penalty units or 18 months imprisonment. - (5) A person to whom relevant information is disclosed under subsection (4) must not disclose the relevant information to anyone else, other than-
+- (1) For enforcing this Act, the registrar may ask a relevant entity for relevant information about a stated person as shown in any records kept by the relevant entity. - (2) The relevant entity must give the relevant information to the registrar as soon as practicable after receiving the request, unless the entity reasonably suspects disclosing the relevant information is likely to endanger the person's safety. - (3) Subsection (2) does not apply to the police service. - (4) A person who gains knowledge of the relevant information because of the person's involvement in the administration of this Act must not disclose the relevant information to anyone else, other than- - (a) for the purposes of this Act; or - (b) under the express authority of another Act.

-- (a) for the purposes of this Act; or - (b) under the express authority of another Act.
+- (5) A person to whom relevant information is disclosed under subsection (4) must not disclose the relevant information to anyone else, other than- - (a) for the purposes of this Act; or - (b) under the express authority of another Act.